harishankerchary/html/readme.md

-# it is a html basic concepts
+# it is a html basic concepts and tutorial start step by step